jbroadway/docs/docs/2022.1/studio/how-tos/show-tools/how-to-make-and-use-stand-ins.md

 **Step 5.** Press the menu button on either controller and choose **Props** from the main menu.

-When the props menu is open, you'll be able to grab your stand-ins to move adjust their positions on the set or remove them.
+When the Props menu is open, you'll be able to grab your stand-ins to move adjust their positions on the set or remove them.
 You can also remove all stand-ins by pressing **Clear** in the stand-ins section of the characters menu.

 ---